elinoretenorio/elinoretenorio/README.md

 **- VP, Customer Experience**

+> Those internal notes you leave are heroic/a major relief for confusing situations...

+**- Support Team Lead**

 <!--
 **elinoretenorio/elinoretenorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.